Find out more about upcoming Mission events.

 More than building homes, we help build communities, build hope and build the opportunity for families to help themselves.
-Volunteers must attend a one-time training.
+Volunteers must complete a one-time training session at a scheduled training event or online.
 Children 14-18 years of age can volunteer with an adult and are also required to attend training.
-Contact Lyndsey Lessner for more information.
+Contact Christina Shepard for more information.

-Creekwood UMC, in partnership with Harper Elementary in Princeton, TX, has established Harper's Helpers, a program to train and match Creekwood members with students pre-K through 5th grade to provide tutoring, mentoring, breakfast buddies and lunch volunteers throughout the school year.
+Creekwood UMC, in partnership with Harper Elementary in Princeton, TX, has established Harper's Helpers, a program to train and match Creekwood members with students pre-K through 5th grade to be a classroom helper, assist the teacher with classroom tasks, provide tutoring in a small group setting, and be a positive role model for children in the class..
+There are also opportunities for being a breakfast volunteer or lunchroom helper throughout the school year.

-Creekwood UMC has engaged in a three-year partnership with five ZOE Helps working groups in India and one in Zimbabwe.
-Zoe Helps is a unique empowerment program designed to bring orphans and vulnerable children from extreme poverty to self-reliance.
+Creekwood UMC has engaged in a three-year partnership with five ZOE empowerment groups in India and two in Zimbabwe.
+ZOE is a unique empowerment program designed to bring orphans and vulnerable children from extreme poverty to self-reliance.

-For information on any Creekwood Mission opportunity, contact Annmarie Barajas.
+For information on any Creekwood Mission opportunity, contact the Creekwood office.